kis9a/gist2local/README.md

-# gist2localmd
+# gist2local

-Export the github gists of specified user to a local markdown files with GitHub api 3.
+Export the github gists of specified user to a local files with GitHub api 3.
 I had used github gist to personal memos, snippets, but I don't necessary it for me.
 Because, 1.extra version history each kind of memos, snippets.
 2. private gist is not private completely.
 3.not speedy for edit,search and sync.